vitmalina/mquery/docs/index.md

-## Documentation
+## Modern Query (mQuery)

-MQuery uses DOM's `querySelctorAll` to build a set of elements, after that you can add/remove elements in the set or change elements properties and attributes.
+MQuery uses `querySelctorAll` to construct a set of DOM elements, and then gives you ability to change their arrtibutes and properties, insert other DOM elements before or after or do other manupulations with the set.

 ### $()

-This is the main selector method and it returns a collection of elements.
+Matin method that returns a collection of elements filtered by the selector.

 ```js
 $(selector) // => collection